-An easy-to-use screen will appear with the following choices:
+An easy-to-use screen will appear with the following choices in the top left:

-Create RAID Set Delete RAID Set Rebuild RAID Set Resolve Conflicts Below this will be listed the drives currently installed on the system.
+Create RAID Set Delete RAID Set Rebuild RAID Set Resolve Conflicts

+Below this will be listed the drives currently installed on the system.

 The top right half of the screen displays directions and comments for the user.
 The bottom right half lists the command keys: